Instant Proxy

 The following is a high-level sequence diagram of the interaction between the services.

-The following are some examples of some well-known providers and how you should map the card data using our instruments.
+Below you can find some examples of some well-known providers and how you should map the card data using our instruments.

 {